nextgis/docs_ngweb/source/admin_interface.rst

    :align: center
    :width: 16cm

-   Vector layer parameters.
+   Vector layer parameters

 Feature table
 -----------------

-To view feature table after login navigate to a child resource group (see item 4 in :numref:`admin_index_pic`), where would be displayed resource types.
+To view feature table after login navigate to a child resource group (see item 4 in :numref:`admin_index_pic`) where would be displayed resource types.
 Then select from child resources a resource with type vector layer and press the "Table" icon opposite the resource or select an action for a vector layer called "Feature table" in actions pane (see :numref:`admin_table_objects_upload`).

 .. figure:: _static/feature_table_choice_eng.png
    :name: admin_table_objects_upload
    :align: center
    :width: 16cm

-   Choice of feature table.
+   Choice of feature table

 Feature table allows to perform the following operations with a selected record  (see :numref:`admin_table_objects1_upload`):